 In evaluating solutions and your implementation plan, teams should inquire about code bases, extension frameworks, and ease of customization.
 These factors will affect development opportunities and costs.

 2. Map Your Business Process

-In addition to identifying essential processes that the CRM system will manage, use the CRM deployment as an opportunity to fix processes that don't work well.
-A CRM solution can help optimize customer-facing processes end-to-end, but it can't fix broken ones on its own.
+In addition to identifying essential processes that the CRM system will manage, use the CRM deployment as an opportunity to fix internalprocesses that don’t work well.
+A CRM solution can help optimize customer-facing processes end-to-end, but it can’t fix broken ones on its own.

 3. Map the Customer Journey

-Planning should include an agreed-upon definition of the optimal customer experience.
+The planning process should include an agreed-upon definition of the optimal customer experience.
 A comprehensive customer journey map will help you to identify gaps and opportunities to re-work existing processes and add new workflows.

 4. Prioritize Opportunities

 Work with department heads to develop revenue and productivity opportunities at every stage of your implementation timeline.
 Once opportunities are flagged, study them for the ROI potential, compare them, and prioritize CRM expansion accordingly.

 5. Align Sales and Marketing